-If you've recently become single or just turned 30 and are beginning to notice how dating has changed, don't stress.
-We've got some crucial tips to help you survive (and thrive!) dating in your 30s.
+If you've recently become single or just turned 30 and are noticing how dating has changed, don't stress.
+We've got some crucial tips to help you thrive while dating in your 30s, straight from an expert.

 Know What You Want

-If you’ve never really thought about what you want in a partner, now is a good time to figure it out so you can find the right fit.
+If you’ve never really thought about what you want in a partner, now is the time to figure it out.
 Write down the names of the last few people you dated.
-Next to each name, list the top five things you liked about them and the top five things you didn’t like about them.
-You’ll probably notice that there are common descriptors on the list.
-The top qualities that you liked about these people are what you should look for in your next relationship.
+Next to each name, list the top five things you liked about them and the top five things you didn’t.
+Note any patterns.
+The qualities you liked most are what you should look for in your next relationship.

 Let Go of the Past

 When you’ve been in a lot of unsuccessful relationships, a natural defense mechanism is to put your guard up.
 If you don’t let anyone in, then you won’t get hurt, right?
-However, if you don’t let anyone in, you probably won't end up finding the one.
-When the time is right and you’ve met someone you’re into who is also into you, let your guard down.
-Be vulnerable.
-If this makes you feel anxious, tell yourself everything will be okay.
+As you probably realize, though, if you don’t let anyone in, you won't find "the one."

-In addition to improving your relationship with your partner, being vulnerable in a relationship can also improve your self-worth, teaching you to be less dependent on the opinions of others and increasing your inner sense of security.
+Being vulnerable can improve your relationship with your partner, heighten your self-worth, teach you to be less dependent on the opinions of others, and increase your inner sense of security.

 Dump Your Divorce Bias

 Good communication is crucial to any relationship.
-When you’re dating in your 30s, you should be able to talk to your significant other openly and honestly.
-Likewise, they should be able to talk to you candidly.
+When you’re dating in your 30s, you and your significant other should be able to talk to each other openly and honestly.
 Got into your first fight?
 Talk it out maturely.
-If you’re not communicating early on in the relationship, you probably won’t get better at it as things move forward.
+If you’re not communicating early on in the relationship, that will probably continue as things move forward.